 When Bart Baggett decided to make handwriting analysis his career, he embraced the media, and studied newspapers, magazines, and radio and television programs to find out what types of guests were in demand, and then looked for ways to tie his professional abilities to specific media.
 His strategy paid off.

 At the height of the O.J.
 Simpson trial, he sent out a news release about Simpson’s handwriting that resulted in several timely media interviews.
 He later appeared on Court TV to discuss Timothy McVey’s handwriting, and was recommended by the director of that program to CNN.
 A feature in Biography Magazine led to stories in the London Times, the Dallas Morning News, and others.

-5. Enhancing your credibility
+5. Enhance your credibility

 Fred Tibbitts, Jr. founded Fred Tibbitts & Associates to help food and beverage companies reach global markets.
 He strategically cultivated a reputation in his industry as a well-connected and knowledgeable global beverage-marketing expert who is fluent in all the details of his business.

 Tibbitts monitors global beverage trends on a daily basis while staying in contact with account managers at hotels and restaurants.
-He hosts a series of special events, “Fred Tibbitts Spring & Autumn Dinners with Special Friends,” in key markets, including Hong Kong, Singapore, and New York.
+He hosts a series of special events, “Fred Tibbitts Spring and Autumn Dinners with Special Friends,” in key markets, including Hong Kong, Singapore, and New York.
 Tibbitts also contributes a column to Hospitality International Magazine and numerous industry publications.

-6. Establishing your brand and reputation
+6. Establish your brand and reputation